15.) Show off your ice skating moves at Whole Foods Downtown

 9201 Circuit of the Americas Blvd.
 512-301-6600. $16.
 December 8-30.
 Sunday-Thursday 6 to 10 p.m., Friday-Saturday 6 to 11 p.m.
 Website.

 A Christmas Carol 2014’s dress rehearsal.
 Video: YouTube user ZACHTheatre.

-Another feel-good holiday classic that made it onto our must-see list is A Christmas Carol, a brand new musical based on that Dickens story about crotchety old Ebeneezer Scrooge that we all know so well.
-But this isn’t your ordinary musical — the show’s director, Dave Steakley, has actually managed to infuse the musical with reinvented rock songs in the spirit of Baz Luhrman’s Moulin Rouge.
+Another feel-good holiday classic that made it onto our must-see list is A Christmas Carol, a musical based on that Dickens story about crotchety old Ebeneezer Scrooge that we all know so well.
+But this isn’t your ordinary musical — this time the traditional Victorian story comes complete with a musical score that spans all genres and eras.
+Motown meets the HoHoHolidays in this family celebration, creating an infectious spirit that has everyone dancing in the aisles.
 If that isn’t totally and utterly magical, then we don’t know what is.
 Find out more about A Christmas Carol here.

 1510 Toomey Rd.
 512-476-0541.
 Nov 23 to Dec 31 — show dates and times vary.
 Buy Tickets.

 2.)
 Build a gingerbread house at Hill Country Galleria

 The Candy Jar is hosting their Annual Gingerbread Workshops, now in its fourth year, on select dates from December 4-20.
 For $50 per house/child, your family can build its very own holiday house of sweets.
 All children under 6 must be accompanied by an adult.
 Register here.